Communication and Language Support Services

 - Standardized language testing – Formal, standardized testing follows a structured procedure and protocol and helps the examiner gather information about one or several specific skill areas.
 This type of testing allows the examiner to compare the learner’s performance to that of his or her peers.

-- Non-standardized protocols – Non-standardized assessment protocols, such as the VIS protocol, provide some structure to the assessment process and allow the examiner to gather a great deal of information in an organized manner.
-However, non-standardized protocols do not yield scores that can be directly compared to those of other learners.
+- Non-standardized assessment protocols, such as the VIS Developmental Framework, provide some structure to the assessment process and allow the examiner to gather a great deal of information in an organized manner.
+Though non-standardized protocols do not yield scores that can be directly compared to those of other learners, they can indicate ways to help teach language and communication.

-At Puddingstone Place, the intervention process is tailored to each individual learner based on information obtained during assessment.
+At Puddingstone Place™, the intervention process is tailored to each individual learner based on information obtained during assessment.

 Important information about intervention: